SaaSaparilla/saasaparilla.notification/README.md

 * service can be deployed in a sensible default configuration in an existing k8s cluster or locally (for testing purposes) using:
   * `helm install`
-  * `docker-compose up`
+  * `just run-kind`
 * service supports client connections using sockets, sse, and http long polling
 * service can scale horizontally sufficiently to handle 1M messages/second across 100M clients
 * service exposes prometheus metrics
 * service chart relies on the [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) for scaling metrics
-* blast radius of any service being temporarily unavailable for less than 10 minutes does not include data loss
+* blast radius of any one service being temporarily unavailable for less than 10 minutes does not include data loss
+* for the purpose of the above, failure to generate data is not considered data loss
-* backing services incl. `postgres`, `kafka`, and `garnet (redis)` can be managed either in k8s or docker-compose using `pulumi`
+* backing services incl. `kafka` and `garnet (redis)` can be deployed to k8s using manifest bundles _or_ plugged in using environment variables

 ### Installation Prerequisites